mhhollomon/codevamping-blog/content/post/chromeos-linux-tips.md

 ## Clock Drift on ARM

+**latest update 2018-11-28** : Fix is merged and should be in M72 (which is scheduled for beta on Dec 13 and stable on Feb 5),

 [According to this issue](https://bugs.chromium.org/p/chromium/issues/detail?id=823406), the ARM ecosystem does not virtualize the clock.
 So, if the system goes to sleep, the clock will simply stop.

 I can certainly confirm this on my Samsung ChromeBook Plus (as of 2018-11-21).